Swagnar/card/README.md

 Every OS needs to have a shell, so OS_OS also have a Terminal app.
 It can be launched via the desktop icon or the context menu.

-This terminal needs to be re-writen to more profoundly use CApp, since the Terminal is the first app that was made for the OS_OS.
+This terminal app was rewritten in the past, since the Terminal was the first app avaiable in OS_OS but after some time, the `CApp` class was introduced.
+Now the `OsTerminal` also extends the `CApp` class.

 By typing `help` you can get the list of all avaiable commands.
 Commands are stored as an OsTerminal static property called `commands`.
 It's an Object containing functions that are ran when called.
 For example, command `clear` for cleaning the Terminal window looks like this:
 ```js